HakiFedha/sheria-index/README.md

 ## License

-This directory is open-source.
 The mapping data and documentation are available under the terms of the central [HakiFedha LICENSE](https://github.com/HakiFedha/.github/blob/main/profile/LICENSE).